patriklaurell/gptme-agent-template/README.md

  - gptme-agent keeps a journal in [`./journal/`](./journal/)
  - gptme-agent keeps a knowledge base in [`./knowledge/`](./knowledge/)
  - gptme-agent maintains profiles of people in [`./people/`](./people/)
+ - gptme-agent maintains configuration files in [`./dotfiles/`](./dotfiles/) that are symlinked to the agent's home directory
  - gptme-agent manages work priorities in [`./state/`](./state/) using the two-queue system (manual + generated)
  - gptme-agent uses scripts in [`./scripts/`](./scripts/) for context generation, task management, and automation
  - gptme-agent can add files to [`gptme.toml`](./gptme.toml) to always include them in their context